 Career & Technical Education Non-Traditional Gender Scholarships - These scholarships are available in non-traditional gender programs, as specified by Federal Guidelines, for which the scholarships are awarded.
-One scholarship in the amount of one-half tuition will be presented to two students enrolled in each program that is classified as non-traditional gender each fall.

-To receive the scholarship the student must be enrolled in a non-traditional gender program.
-The student must enroll full time the fall following high school graduation and continue in the non-traditional program.
-The scholarship will be available for four consecutive semesters if the student meets all other requirements.
+One scholarship in the amount of one-half in-state tuition will be presented to two students enrolled in each program that is classified as non-traditional gender each fall.
+To receive the scholarship, the student must be enrolled in a non-traditional gender program.
+The student must enroll full-time at East Central Community College the fall semester immediately following high school graduation and continue in the non-traditional program.
+The scholarship will be available for four (4) consecutive semesters if the student meets all other requirements.

-To retain the non-traditional gender scholarship, the student must maintain a B (3.0) average each semester and remain in the non-traditional specified program.
-Any student who does not maintain a B (3.0) average or withdraws from the non-traditional specified program will be removed from the scholarship.
-The scholarship will be reinstated if the student earns a B (3.0) average the following semester or returns to the non-traditional specified program.
+To retain the non-traditional gender scholarship, the student must maintain a 3.0 or higher grade point average (GPA) each semester and remain in the non-traditional specified program.
+Any student who does not maintain a 3.0 GPA or withdraws from the non-traditional specified program will be removed from the scholarship.
+The scholarship will be reinstated if the student earns a 3.0 GPA the following semester or returns to the non-traditional specified program.

 Recipients will be chosen by a committee composed of the Director of Career & Technical Education, an Instructional Counselor, and an instructor in the Career & Technical Education area.
 The Director of Career & Technical Education will be responsible for notifying qualified high school students as to the availability of the scholarships.